cerner/terra-ui/src/terra-dev-site/guide/Internationalization/AddingTranslationsForALocaleNotSupportedByTerraUI.d.guide.md

 translations/
   ↳ en.json
   ↳ es.json
-  ↳ pl.json // Includes all keys from aggregate-translations/en.js in polish translations
+  ↳ pl.json // Includes all keys from aggregate-translations/en.js in polish translations, in addition to your custom translations
 ```